-I’ve been a husband since 2008 and father since 2019 and appreciate many things about both roles, foremost that both pushed me to understand myself and my role in the wider community in all sorts of ways.
+I’ve been a husband since 2008 and father since 2019 and appreciate what both roles mean, foremost that they’ve pushed me to understand myself and my wider community in all sorts of ways.

 After college at Ohio State, I joined the Air Force and spent a decade deploying across the Western U.S. to bunkers–picture a steel boxcar suspended inside a concrete egg on four giant pneumatic shocks–80 feet below ground with a crew partner.
-The two of us stood ready behind one of the world’s most powerful instruments of politics and strategy.
+The two of us stood ready behind one of the world’s most powerful instruments of strategy.
 The job can be busy with daily maintenance, 24/7 security operations, and constant revision to hardware and software.
-Yet despite the responsibility and unique heritage, my fellow “missileers” and I grew up in “one of the world’s worst cultures” according to author Daniel Coyle.
-In 2014, a select group of the Air Force’s senior leaders directed an overhaul of our profession and to rehabilitate the service’s image of nuclear operations.
-We made some early gains and were on the path to convincing the ‘old guard’ that there was a better way, but it seems what positive momentum we enjoyed early would give way to old patterns of behavior and our persistent failure of imagination.
-As often happens in large organizations and in the face of inertia, we failed to lead.
+Despite the responsibility and unique heritage, my fellow “missileers” and I grew up in “one of the world’s worst cultures” according to author Daniel Coyle.
+Then in 2014, a select group of Air Force senior officials directed an overhaul of the nuclear operations culture.
+I was lucky to be involved on the ground floor, almost from the beginning.
+I left the Air Force in 2021 still believing my first training assignment in the new system (“post-FIP”) the most formative leadership experience of my career.